Skip Navigation

 Camelford Caravan and Motorhome Club Site

-Located in cosy, attractive grounds, Camelford Caravan and Motorhome Club site offers a fun holiday getaway for the whole family.
+Located in cosy, attractive grounds, Camelford Caravan and Motorhome Club site has a single toilet block.
+It offers a fun holiday getaway for the whole family.
 The site puts you within easy reach of North Cornwall, which combines quiet, coastal villages like Port Isaac, Port Gaverne, Treknow and Port Quin.
 For those who like a bit of extra buzz, the larger seaside resorts of Padstow and Bude are not far away.
 The famous town of Tintagel is also nearby - here you can experience the rumoured birthplace of King Arthur and a sense of the real Camelot with its ancient medieval castle.
-The site has 56 mainly grass pitches (some seasonal) all with electricity 16amp.
+The site has 43 grass pitches, including 5 for tents (some seasonal) and 13 hardstanding, all with electricity 16amp.

 Wooda Farm Holiday Park